ropable/wot1-avenger/README.md

 the software portions of the project were written by myself, the setting, fiction and illustrations are intellectual property of their respective copyright holders.
-I have duplicated these elements as part of the project on the basis that the book is relatively obscure and long out of print.
+I have duplicated these elements as part of the project on the basis that the book is relatively obscure and long out of print (the "Abandonware" argument).
 This is obviously a complete infringement of copyright, however I'm hoping that the copyright holder(s) will forgive me on the following basis:

 1. This project is entirely noncommercial in nature;
 2. I haven't advertised or promoted it anywhere;